NazarPonochevnyi/Trained-MLP-for-Census-Income-classification/README.md

 ## Get started

-The `predict_mlp.py` script will be soon, but now you can watch the demo using [notebook.](https://github.com/NazarPonochevnyi/Trained-MLP-for-Census-Income-classification/blob/main/Census_Income_notebook.ipynb)
+The `predict_mlp.py` script will be here soon, but now you can watch the demo using [notebook.](https://github.com/NazarPonochevnyi/Trained-MLP-for-Census-Income-classification/blob/main/Census_Income_notebook.ipynb)

 ## Dataset